ziedmaaloul/easy-videos/README.md

 - Save API key in safe place
 - Add paginations
 - Run Wordpress by Docker

-## Enhancement

-- Add Control if UI is Active Or Activate UI Automatic
 - Set the number of result page in Configuration place
 - Set Api key and page number in other place (add new coinfiguration page)

-## Waiting

 - Watch Video and vidoe List only for connected user

 ## Notice